zillow/mcp-go/README.md

 }
 ```

-## Examples

-See the examples /examples directory for implementation examples including:

-- Filesystem MCP server integration using stdio transport
-- More examples coming soon...

 ## Contributing

 I'm not an expert and this is my first Go library, so contributions are very welcome!
 Whether it's: